astronomer/airflow-guides/guides/airflow-great-expectations.md

 ### Using the Great Expectations Operator

 1. Import the operator in your DAG file.
-You may also need to import the `DataContextConfig`, `CheckpointConfig`, or `BatchRequest` classes as well, depending on how you're using the operator.
-To import the Great Expectations provider and config and batch classes in a given DAG, add the following line to the top of the DAG file in your `dags` directory:
+You might also need to import the `DataContextConfig`, `CheckpointConfig`, or `BatchRequest` classes depending on how you're using the operator.
+To import the Great Expectations provider, configurations, and batch classes in a given DAG, add the following line to the top of the DAG file in your `dags` directory:

     ```python
     from great_expectations_provider.operators.great_expectations import GreatExpectationsOperator